Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <p> Looking at Table 6, the three volunteer fire stations with the highest population demand are identified as Woodburn Fire Station 2, Alvaton Fire Station 4, and Browning Fire Station 2.
 However, upon reviewing Figure 9, it is clear that much of the allocated census block population for the Alvaton and Browning stations already receives good service from other fire stations.
 Even though these two stations have high population demands, improvements would only slightly enhance overall fire response.
 It would be more beneficial to consider volunteer fire stations in densely populated suburban areas that are further removed from the City of Bowling Green. </p> <br>

-<p> Considering some of the locations further down Table 6, Richardsville Fire Station 3 is positioned next after Browning Fire Station 2, but it is likely to face the same issue as the previous two stations.
-While the area of Warren County between Morgantown Rd and Russellville Rd is growing, it is currently characterized by slow growth.
+<p> Considering some of the locations further down Table 6, Richardsville Fire Station 3 is positioned after Browning Fire Station 2, but it is likely to face the same issue as the previous two stations.
+While the corridor between Morgantown Rd and Russellville Rd is growing, it is currently characterized by slow growth.
 Next on the list are Alvaton Fire Station 1 and Plano Fire Station 1.
 Both of these fire stations are located in densely populated suburban areas, making one of them a better choice for improvement.
 The fire stations further down Table 6 are primarily rural in nature or already classified as professional city fire stations, so Alvaton Fire Station 1 and Plano Fire Station 1 will be selected as the final candidates.
 Alongside Woodburn Fire Station 2, these two fire stations complete the candidate site choices. </p> <br>

 <table class="table table-bordered table-hover table-condensed"> <caption> Table 7.
 Population Demand per Fire Station </caption>
 <thead><tr><th title="Field #1">Address</th>